zeplin/connected-components-docs/docs/gettingStarted/QUICK_START.md

 [node 10+](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) must be installed on your system.

-## Connecting the first component
+## Connecting your first component

-Open Zeplin, navigate to the components page of our project or styleguide and select a component that we want to connect.
+In Zeplin, navigate to the Components page of a styleguide or project and select a component to connect.

 <img src="../../img/zeplinConnectToCode.png" alt="Click on Connect To Code button" width="800" />

-We click on _Connect to Code_ button.
-Now, Zeplin will show us a command sample to connect this component.
-While `--project-id <projectId>` or `--styleguide-id <styleguideId>` parameters are based on what Zeplin resource we are navigating, `--component-id <componentId>` represents the component we have selected.
+We'll now click on _Connect to Code_ button on the right panel.
+Zeplin will display a command  to connect this component.
+While `--project-id <projectId>` or `--styleguide-id <styleguideId>` parameters are based on the project/styleguide we're in, `--component-id <componentId>` represents the component we have selected.

-Clicking on the command will copy it to the clipboard.
+Click on the command and it will be copied it to your clipboard.

 <img src="../../img/zeplinConnectToCodePrompt.png" alt="Connected Components initialize command" width="800" />

-Open a terminal and navigate to the source code project folder, paste and execute the command.
+We'll now open the Terminal app and navigate to the folder where source code is, then paste and execute the command.

 ```sh
 npx @zeplin/cli connect initialize \